As Charles Eames the famous American Furniture Designer said "The details are not the details. They make the design".

 Walnut cupboard detail.

 The image above shows the inside of a cupboard on a media unit made in walnut venner.
-The useable space has been maximised by designing and making the insides to fit around existing the columns in the house.
+The useable space has been maximised by designing and making the insides to fit around existing pipework in the house.

 Shelving and door detail.

 The inside should look as good as the outside.
 Here the height adjustable walnut veneer shelf has a deep downstand to increase the shelf strength, whilst simultaneously covering the shelf pins.
 The concealed cabinet hinge is the same quality and fitted to the same level as high end freestanding furniture.

 High gloss panel detail.

 High gloss is very fashionable but if damaged it is not easy to repair, our solution to these high gloss doors was to produce them as removeable panels and make a feature of the grid style detailing.
 If damaged or the colour is changed the panels can simply be removed and resprayed at a professional spray shop then reinstalled.